alpinebuster/pgadmin/README.md

 In order to build the docs, an additional Python package is required in the virtual environment.
 This can be installed with the pip package manager:

-The docs can then be built using the Makefile in *$PGADMIN4_SRC*, e.g.
+The docs can then be built using the Makefile in *$PGADMIN_SRC*, e.g.

 ```bash
 make docs